Vicachu42/shopping-assignment/README.md

 	- Put all the products into a cart
 	- Delete products from cart
 	- Getting the cart with products in it
+- A product can't be put into the cart twice

 This is missing:
 - Not being able to put the same product in the cart twice